-Rapper A$AP Rocky Charged In Sweden For Assault
+Rapper A$AP Rocky Charged With Assault In Sweden

 Authorities in Sweden have charged rapper A$AP Rocky with assault in connection with an altercation last month in Stockholm – a case that has rallied celebrities such as Kim Kardashian and Justin Bieber and even a personal intervention from President Trump.